Adam-Yonas/orbit-observer-91/README.md

 Users can introduce new objects into the system and immediately evaluate their exposure to potential collisions.
 The system also supports simulation of cascade events, allowing users to see how a single failure can generate debris and impact the broader environment.

-An AI-assisted interface reduces the need for manual configuration by translating user intent into system actions.
+An AI-assisted Copilot, powered by Gemini 2.5 Flash, allows users to describe goals in natural language and translates that intent into system actions.
 This allows users to focus on evaluating outcomes rather than tuning parameters.

 The result is a system that turns orbit selection and analysis into an interactive process, enabling users to move from guessing whether an orbit is safe to directly testing and understanding its behavior.